-Understand the signs
+Understand the symptoms

-Have your A/C equipment checked immediately
+Have your A/C equipment checked as soon as possible

 Proactive maintenance of your home’s AC will help avoid a breakdown on the high temperature summer days, when your air conditioner is operating at full capacity around the clock for weeks and months.
 During a proactive maintenance service, an expert A/C system technician can normally prevent an emergency by finding problems and replacing parts before they breakdown, and getting an ac tune up so it is in tip-top shape all summer when you need it the most.